Air consists of nitrogen. Revolutionary change in air composition

 Carbon dioxide

-In the human body, it is formed in tissues due to vital processes and is transferred through the venous system to the lungs.
+In the human body, it is formed in tissues as a result of vital processes and is transported throughout venous system into the lungs.

-The application is extremely wide:
+Application is extremely wide:

 • preservative in the food industry;